 Here’s how to adapt your top digital marketing tactics to build a smarter, more integrated ABM program.

 While the point of ABM is focusing on accounts, the key to making inroads with those accounts is truly understanding what matters to the people inside them.
 Social media is an excellent tool for this sort of discovery, but getting the insights you need takes both patience and effort.
 Fortunately, there are many tools available to help!
 Social listening tools enable you to monitor conversations for specific topics, such as your company or solution name, industry initiatives, and hashtags.
 Twitter lets you create lists of target accounts (and key prospects within them) so you can more easily follow their conversations.
 And, social aggregators, such as Hootsuite and Sprinklr, allow you to pull together activity by specified individuals across platforms to give you a fuller view of their concerns.

 Putting it in practice.

-The first step in using social media to advance your ABM strategy is to focus your listening on target accounts.
+The first step in using social media for more effective account based marketing is to focus your listening on target accounts.
 Social listening can help you identify the appropriate targets within your named accounts (if Martha is talking a lot about a pain point you solve, she’s likely a key stakeholder in the buying group for your solution), and learn what these stakeholders care about.
 This information can then help you fine tune messaging for these accounts, identify and create content that will resonate, and provide fodder for personalized outreach from sales.